 London is our home but is also one of the most popular travel destinations in the world.
 We share everything you need to know in this London Travel Guide.

-One of the worlds largest and busiest cities, London is a great stop for those touring Europe.
+One of the worlds largest and busiest cities, London is a great stop for those touring Europe, especially if you are visiting London as a family.
 Immerse yourself in the pubs, theatres, museums and history of Great Britain and enjoy the great food spots.
 It is a royally expensive city that will eat into your budget if you’re not careful, but don’t worry, check out the top free things to do in London for budget travellers.

 There is so much to see and do in London that will keep you busy for weeks, with something available for everyone.
 On par with NYC’s Broadway, it is worth taking in a West End show, with cheap tickets available on the day either at the individual theatre at 10am or from Leicester squares ticket offices.